F.A.Q. (Frequently asked Questions + transportation/accommodations)

-The Quechua Alliance Meeting is primarily a gathering with different types of activities.
+No. The Quechua Alliance Meeting is primarily a gathering with different types of activities.
 Among the activities, we might have some discussions and presentations, games, and dancing.
-Participants will have the opportunity to submit a presentation in the form of interactive activities, workshops, open discussions, or scholarly talks during the Quechua showcase section of the event.
+Participants will have the opportunity to submit a presentation in the form of interactive activities, workshops, open discussions, or interactive scholarly presentations during the Quechua showcase section of the event.

 - I have kids, can I bring them to the event?

 Yes, we will be happy if you come with your whole family.
-Keep in mind that we won’t provide special accommodations and you will responsible for any minor you bring to the event.
+Keep in mind that we won’t provide special accommodations and you will be responsible for any minor you bring to the event.

-- Is there any type of travel funding available?
+- Is there any type of travel funding available or accommodations?

 Please check out the call for travel awards for students at U.S. universities.
 In order to cover the event registration cost by making it free for participants, we are unable to offer additional funding.

 - I am visiting the Boston area for the event.
 What hotels are available?

 Harvard University is located in Cambridge, MA.
 You can look for accommodations near Harvard Square, but also in downtown Boston since the university is very accessible with the Subways’ Red Line (Harvard station).

 - I am flying into the Boston Logan Airport (BOS) or arriving at Boston South Station (bus and train).
 How can I get to the Harvard campus?